 Sri Lanka 4 days of Ramayana tour is one of the most selling tour packages of Seerendipity tours.
-A large number of Hindu pilgrims takes this tour and this 4 five days tour gives them an opportunity to see some of the important places mentioned in Ramayana.
+A large number of Hindu pilgrims takes this tour and this 4 days tour gives them an opportunity to see some of the important places mentioned in Ramayana.
 Ramayana tour also includes a large number of interesting places such as waterfalls, rivers, lakes, forests and animal parks.

 Arrive at Bandaranaike International Airport, met & greet by "Seerendipity Tours" Representatives and proceed to Kandy.

 A ruled in Kandy up to 1815 although the rest of the island was under the British regime.
 Finally, it was ceded to them by the Chieftains of Kandy who were disappointed over the king’s cruel deeds.
 Today Kandy is one of the most important cities owing to the presence of the Temple of the sacred tooth of the Buddha.